 #1.
 Being unique and interdependent.

 The trip to Blue Osa was with a group of people I did not know.
 In the past, I had a belief that other people, especially people I did not know, were a potential threat.
-Many of us have this belief below the surface.
-It was easier and felt safer to me to keep the circle of people in my life small and familiar, so I’d know what to expect.
+Many of us have this unconscious belief below the surface because of uncomfortable experiences as a child.
+It was easier and felt safer for me to keep the circle of people in my life small and familiar, so I’d know what to expect.

-I had gotten masterful at shutting people down and taking control in situations like this in the past.
+I had become very good at shutting people down and taking control in situations like that in the past.
 But this time I paused.
 We were now on the trip.
 The journey had begun.
 What if we missed the flight?
 Could I let go and trust that together we’d figure it out?

-Each day we had slivers of time together by the pool, enjoying yummy cocktails or walking on the beach.
+Each day we had slivers of time together, by the pool, eating delicious meals or walking on the beach.
 We shared about our families, work and heartbreaks.
 As we learned more about each other, the trust grew between us.
 It felt nice to lean in.

 We also got to know the amazing people who were part of the Blue Osa team who helped us with adventures, prepared our meals and cared for us in every way.
 They showed us the big hearts and deep pride of the Costa Rican people.
-Other solo travelers who were there blended into our group at our yoga classes and meals and enriched our conversations.
+Other solo travelers who were there blended into our group and enriched our conversations.

-Within the relaxed atmosphere of Blue Osa, the laughs and sharing of food, and bug spray and the rich time together we felt connected and courageous.
-There were stories of fears and loss and our sweetest hopes and passions.
+Within the relaxed atmosphere of Blue Osa, the laughs and sharing of food, bug spray and rich time together we felt connected and courageous.
+There were stories of fears and loss and our sweetest hopes, passions and dreams.
 We learned how we were different and the same.
-We had real, in person, face-to-face interactions where we shared our diverse talents, interests and dreams.

-As I shared, I felt vulnerable but safe and my new friends helped reflect some of my strengths and talents that I was unaware of.
-I became more clear about what I care most about and my purpose for being here.
+As I shared, I felt vulnerable but safe and my new friends helped reflect some of my strengths and talents that I had not recognized.
+I became more clear about what mattered most to me and my purpose for being here.
 More importantly, it was a test of my willingness to trust and surrender to being an interdependent part of a group.
-I needed that practice to kindle my understanding that I can be unique, independent and interdependent
+I needed that practice to kindle my understanding that I can be unique, independent and connected.

 Life, and work is a group project.
 With so many things feeding our fears and encouraging separation, we need each other now more than ever.
-When we support each other to each find our unique purpose and service, and lift-up our differences with the highest respect as the best gifts we give each other, we can work together, and anything is possible.
+When we support each other to each find our unique purpose and service, and lift-up our differences with the highest respect as the best gifts we give each other, we can work together.
+When that happens, anything is possible.